 Get a side hustle

 Not sure whether you’ve noticed, but these days everyone seems to be talking about ‘a side hustle’, and I’m loving it.
-If you have a dream of one day starting your business or bringing to life that idea you’ve had for years.
+If you have a dream of one day starting your blog, business or bringing to life that idea you’ve had for years.
 Now, is the time to get cracking.
 If there’s no opportunity knocking at your door, create your own.
 Make your own money.